leeper/designcourse/index.md

 *Due: Tuesday, March 22, 2016*

 The 3000-word research design paper should outline the basic elements of a novel research project, namely a research question, theoretical contribution, testable hypotheses, and a description of the proposed data collection and analysis.
-Unlike the written exam, this paper should focus narrowly on a topic of the student’s choice and display a greater depth of understanding of a smaller set of ideas raised in the course.
+Unlike the written exam, this paper should focus narrowly on a topic of the student's choice and display a greater depth of understanding of a smaller set of ideas raised in the course.
 This will count for 50% of the final mark.

+[Click here](Assignments/ResearchDesignProposal.html) for a more detailed assignment specification.

 ### Written Exam ###